flamelily-bluescsi/bluescsi/v2db25miniboarduk.md

 * SMD already soldered
 * Hex nuts replaced with screws
 * Always on termination (no termination jumper)
-* Cannot order Pico Wifi upgrade with this
+* Cannot order any Pico upgrade with this

 {% if site.db25 > 0 %}
 ##### £{{page.cart_price}} &nbsp; {{site.icon}}[Add to cart](/cart#{{page.cart_itemid}})